chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Take an eg, look at background data, input data and algorithm

-      - Background - You need rec of users, geolocations
+      - Background - You need recommendation of users, geolocations

       - Input – rating from the visitor of items of interest gps location